paclema/MQTTClient/README.md

 ## Library configuration:

-This library requires [WebConfigServer](https://github.com/paclema/WebConfigServer) library for configuration.
-The next configurations can be added into the configuration file `config/config.json`  stored in the littlefs partition:
+To configure the MQTTClient client, the following parameters can be added into an ArduinoJson document:

 ```json
 {